vdella/qtype_rosetta/README.md

 You can keep a copy of the template in Moodle in the question/type/ folder and as long as it is called TEMPLATE the plug in will be ignored.

-## Use

-* Copy or rename the module directory to YOURQTYPENAME.
-* Replace all occurances of YOURQTYPENAME in files with the new name for your question type.
-* Rename files that have YOURQTYPENAME replacing YOURQTYPENAME with the new name for your question type.
-* Replace '@copyright  THEYEAR YOURNAME (YOURCONTACTINFO)' with something like @copyright  2016 Marcus Green (mgreen@example.org)
-* See http://docs.moodle.org/dev/Question_types for more info on how to create a question type plug in.
-Please add to it where you can.